lolzone13/website-downtime-monitor/README.md

 # Website Downtime Monitor

-A simple website downtime monitoring application with alerts and uptime reports!
+A website downtime monitoring application with alerts and uptime reports!

 ## Badges